prasanvb/Java/readme/course4/L4_OptionalVarAndParams.md

 ## Overview

 In Java, there's no built-in concept of "optional" parameters like in Python or JavaScript.
 However, we can achieve optional behavior using several patterns and techniques.

----

 ## 1. Optional Class Variables using `Optional<T>`

-### Concept

 Use Java's `Optional<T>` wrapper class to explicitly indicate that a field may or may not have a value.

-### When to Use
+- `Optional<T>` is a container for a single value of type `T`
+- `Optional<T>` is a value type, so it's immutable
+- `Optional<T>` is a functional interface, so it can be used as a parameter or return type
 - Fields that may legitimately be absent
 - API design where you want to be explicit about nullable fields
 - When you want to avoid null pointer exceptions